encse/secchallenge2022/web/note-keeper/solution/README.md

 # Note Keeper
-This is a pretty simple level, but I ran into a couple of server side bugs which killed the challenge for my user a couple of times.
+This is a pretty simple problem, but I ran into a couple of server side bugs which killed the challenge for my user a couple of times.
 These were fixed by the organizers.

 Once it was up and running I could register a new user and login.

-There is a profile page where we can upload an avater either from a file or with an url.
+There is a profile page where we can upload an avatar either from a file or specifying an url.
 Since the challenge description hints that the `notekeeper` service can access the `flag` service let's try setting the url to the nasty `http://localhost/flag`.